Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `mobToMobCollision`

 Allows modifying if this actor will collide with other actors.
-When true (default), the actor cannot move through other actors.
-When false, the actor is allowed to move through other actors, and other actors can move through it.
+When `true` (default), the actor cannot move through other actors.
+When `false`, the actor is allowed to move through other actors, and other actors can move through it.

 May be useful when free movement is required in crowded situations, or to temporarily let the player move past an actor.